Muzan97/Prediction-of-fatigue-life-of-materials/README.md

-Fatigue Life Prediction Using Machine Learning
+# 🔧 Fatigue Life Prediction Using Machine Learning

-Overview :
-This project predicts the fatigue strength of steel samples using machine learning.
-Fatigue strength is the maximum stress a material can withstand at a given number of cycles without failing.

-The model is built using the XGBoost regression algorithm, leveraging material property data for predictions.
+This project predicts the **fatigue strength of steel samples** using machine learning.
+Fatigue strength refers to the maximum stress a material can endure for a given number of cycles without failing.
+The model uses **XGBoost regression** on material property data to make accurate predictions.

-Features
--XGBoost Model: Efficient and accurate fatigue strength predictions.
--Comprehensive Pipeline: Data preprocessing, feature engineering, and performance evaluation.
--Performance Metrics: Includes R-squared (R²) and Mean Squared Error (MSE).
+---

-Repository Contents :
+## 📁 Repository Contents

--`MMD 301 -2.ipynb`: Jupyter Notebook with code for data processing, EDA, model training, and evaluation.
+- `MMD 301 -2.ipynb` — Jupyter Notebook with full code (EDA, preprocessing, modeling, evaluation)
--`Fatigue_Dataset_for_Steel.csv`: Dataset containing material properties and fatigue strength values.
+- `Fatigue_Dataset_for_Steel.csv` — Dataset of material properties and fatigue strength

+---

+## ⚙️ Features

+- **XGBoost Regression Model**: Fast and high-performance predictions
+- **Complete ML Pipeline**: Includes preprocessing, feature engineering, training, and testing
+- **Performance Metrics**:
+  - R-squared (R²)
+  - Mean Squared Error (MSE)

+---

+## 📊 Dataset Overview

+- **Inputs**: Chemical composition, hardness, tensile strength, and other material features
+- **Target**: Fatigue Strength (in MPa)

+---

-Requirements :
+## 🛠 Requirements

 - Python 3.11
-- Key Libraries: `xgboost`, `pandas`, `numpy`, `matplotlib`, `scikit-learn`
+- Libraries: `xgboost`, `pandas`, `numpy`, `matplotlib`, `scikit-learn`

-Dataset Overview :
-- Material Properties: Includes features such as chemical composition, hardness, and tensile strength.
-- Target Variable: Fatigue strength (MPa).

-Model Performance :
-- Evaluation Metrics :
+---

+## 📈 Model Evaluation

-  - R-squared (R²): Measures the proportion of variance explained by the model.
+- **R-squared (R²)**: Measures how well the model explains the variance
-  - Mean Squared Error (MSE): Indicates prediction accuracy.
+- **Mean Squared Error (MSE)**: Measures prediction error

+---

-Contribution Guidelines :
+## 🤝 Contribution

 Contributions are welcome!
-Fork this repository, make your improvements, and submit a pull request.
+Feel free to fork the repo, improve it, and submit a pull request.

+---

+## 📌 Note

+This is a portfolio project built for learning and demonstration purposes.